 To start off, review all your social media profiles, paying close attention to your LinkedIn profile.
-You might need to clean them up or update your information to accurately reflect your skills, expertise, and experience.
+You might need to clean them up or update your information to reflect your skills, expertise, and experience accurately.

-Clients also get to see your profiles on freelance websites, so be sure to promote yourself and services well.
+Clients also see your profiles on freelance websites, so promote yourself and your services well.

-As you establish your online career over time, you’d want to position yourself as an expert in your field.
+As you establish your online career over time, you’d want to position yourself as an expert.
 Join online communities of freelancers or entrepreneurs—these are great places for exchanging knowledge and tips with your industry peers.

-When you’re looking for ways to earn money online, ask your family, friends, and former colleagues for referrals.
+Ask your family, friends, and former colleagues for referrals when looking for ways to earn money online.
 Let them know that you’re planning to work from home—they might recommend you to clients or give tips on where to find good money-making opportunities.

 If you have just one email account, create a second one and use it for your online gigs only.
-This safety measure not only protects your personal account from hackers but also keeps your work-related emails organized.
+This safety measure protects your personal account from hackers and keeps your work-related emails organized.

 Always verify the background of companies and individuals before dealing with them.
 Get as many details as you can.
 Browse their websites, look them up on Google, check online reviews, and ask your friends for feedback.

 Likewise, be careful when it comes to money-making apps.
 Before downloading such a mobile app, check its ratings and reviews on the App Store and Play Store.
 Find out if most users have a positive or negative experience with the app.
 Check also if the company consistently responds to user comments and whether the responses are personalized or just canned.

 Your birth date, middle name, online banking password, credit or debit card details (card number, CVV/CVC code, and expiration date), or any sensitive personal and financial information should never be disclosed to anyone, even to potential clients or business partners.